-Instructions for the program were provided in Chapter 12 of The Canada War Book, which was published in 1918.
+Instructions for the thrift stamp program were provided in Chapter 12 of the 1918 Canada War Book.